 Weatherhead enjoys many collaborative relationships with corporations and individuals in the greater community.
 These strategic partners make significant investments in the future of our school and the business profession by supporting the transformational programming, ideas, and experiences that make our students innovative leaders and talented future employees.

-Partnerships have resulted in such notable collaborative achievements as the David A. Bowers Economic Forecast Luncheon, the Fowler Center for Sustainable Value and the Weatherhead 100.
+Partnerships have resulted in such notable collaborative achievements as the David A. Bowers Economic Forecast Luncheon, the Fowler Center for Business as an Agent of World Benefit and the Weatherhead 100.
 There are many unique opportunities to sponsor named events, faculty research and achievements, centers of learning, and scholarship.

 Weatherhead understands that providing optimum educational opportunities is essential to an outstanding experience.
 Last academic year, Weatherhead awarded 235 students with merit-based scholarship awards, helping to attract and retain the best and brightest business students.
 In addition, Weatherhead’s Career Management Office aided students in securing employment by conducting 915 student appointments, reviewing 275 resumes and cover letters, and posting 779 open jobs and internships.